jaysnel/Writing/samples/DemuWeb3Jukebox.md

 These options allow you to view your music store or the current Demu Classic NFT for purchase.

 Scroll through to find your favorite artist.
-Once you find them, you can click "Buy Album" to take you directly to purchase the album or you can click its image to take you to the music player for your selection.
+Once you find them, you can click "Buy Album" to take you directly to purchase the album or you can click the image to take you to the music player for your selection.

 ![searchArtists](https://github.com/jaysnel/technical-writing/assets/23262423/ab13eed1-da13-4d8a-871f-74c6a9352451)